ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/code-assistance.markdown

   and continuously checks your **syntax** and highlights potential errors to help you avoid them.

-* RQL code assistance's auto-completetion tool presents data entities, functions, keywords, and operators that can be used by the query part your cursor is at.
+* RQL code assistance's auto-completion tool presents data entities, functions, keywords, and operators that can be used by the query part your cursor is at.
   The options it suggests can be selected and added to the query, speeding up the writing process and making the creation of intelligent